-Here’s the video, featuring one of my favorite pro-life speakers Scott Klusendorf.
+Here’s the video, featuring my favorite pro-life speakers Scott Klusendorf.
 Scott is the founder and President of the Life Training Institute.
 LTI’s mission is to make a rigorous, rational defense for pro-life positions with respect to a variety of ethical issues.
 If you listen to Scott, you will learn a lot, and learn it from someone who has been tested on the battlefield of ideas.

 right to life of the unborn